mhagstrand/slate/source/includes/_themes_syntax.md

 ### <span class="jumptarget"> File Includes </span>

-It’s also possible to include another file within a template.
-This can be accomplished using file include variables.
-This is extremely useful if external files such as banners, site-network headers or other content need to be included.
+You can include another file within a template, using file include variables.
+This practice is extremely useful for external files such as banners or site-network headers.

+File includes can:
-File includes can either be local (relative to the `template/Includes/` directory), contain absolute file system paths, or be remote includes by specifying the full URL to a file to be included.
+* Be local includes (relative to the `/template/Includes/` directory),
+* Contain absolute file-system paths, or
+* Be remote includes (by specifying the full URL to a file to be included).

-Includes are referenced in the template files as follows:
+Includes are referenced within template files as follows:

 <pre>%%Include.[file_path]%%</pre>